STAY SAFE ON THE WEB

 There are risks for children who use online services.
-Teenagers are particularly at risk because they often use the computer unsupervised and because they are more likely to participate in online discussions regarding companionship, relationships, or sexual activity.
-Some risks are:
+Teenagers are particularly at risk because they often use the computer unsupervised and because they are more likely to participate in online discussions regarding companionship, relationships or sexual activity.
+Some risks include:

 - Exposure to inappropriate material of a sexual or violent nature.

 - Physical molestation: while online a child might provide information and arrange an encounter with pedophiles that could risk his/her safety.

 - Harassment: A child may encounter email or bulletin board messages that are harassing, demeaning or belligerent.

 While children need a certain amount of privacy, they also need parental involvement.
 Most online services allow parents to limit their children’s access to certain services and adult-oriented chat and bulletin boards.